 - If the student is not living/working in the Waterloo area, then the course must be an online class.
 The list of online classes available for a given term is available on the Centre for Extended Learning website.

 - If the student is living and working in the Waterloo area, the employer must approve the course (either day or night).
 The student may also take an online course.

 - If the student is living in Waterloo and did not find employment, the student may take one or two courses, either on campus or online.

 If one of the above criteria is met, the student may then take:

-- Any non-core SE course, including all linkage, general and technical electives.
+- Any non-core SE course, including linkage electives, science electives, or open electives.